Silver's Restaurant is Permanently Closed.

 Always great food and staff.
 The last bastion of civility in Southampton.

-Haven't been eating out since the Covid 19 pandemic swept through NY last spring.
-It seemed that the infection rate was finally flattening by the end of August, but here we are in November and it's on the rise again in Southhampton and throughout the rest of the state.
+In fact, I guess the biggest news it that I haven't been eating out since the Covid 19 pandemic swept through NYs last spring.
+At first it seemed that the infection rate was finally flattening by the end of August, but here we are in November and it's on the rise again in Southhampton and throughout the rest of the state.
 For someone who loves to eat out, I am only getting take out.
 Even eating outside at a restaurant when the weather was still mild made me nervous enough to turn down invitations.
 Perhaps the folks at Silver's were lucky to close down when they did.
 Meanwhile, I await the vaccine.

 Silver's now has Ryan Wellins at the Helm!